 Sometimes, a Girl Just Wants Help

 I’m a bit of a traditionalist when it comes to writing (and reading) romance.
 Not that I have anything against competent women who can do for themselves, who know their potential, and who go for what they want.
-In fact, I AM one of those women, trying to make a career out of writing while raising two kids, taking care of two pets, and managing a household with a husband who travels…a lot.
+In fact, I AM one of those women, trying to make a career out of writing while raising two kids, taking care of three pets, and managing a household as a single parent.

 It means I DO a lot…from helping with homework to shuttling kids around to fixing leaky toilets.
 Sometimes, though, I just want another person to do the shuttling/fixing/installing for me, without me having to write a check.

 That’s where my heroes come in…both the ones I read and the ones I write.